ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 - If there is no consensus among voting members on whether a vote should be open or secret, the vote will be by secret ballot.

+- If a vote starts off open but two voting members then request that it be secret, then the voting restarts with secret ballots.

 The IAB chair will then determine whether to use the Normal or Expedited process.